Le Cache Contemp 1400 Classic #1041

 Le Cache Model 1400 Wine Cabinet Classic Cherry (P/N 1041).
 Clean, contemporary design blends equally well with modern, Craftsman, Deco or Asian decors.
 Hardwood doors and gently arched windows showcase fine wine collections.
-Sealed seams, premium insulation and tinted double-paned glass provide thermal and UV protection.
-These options are included in the price of your wine cabinet.
+Sealed seams, premium insulation and tinted double-paned glass provide thermal and UV protection, and advanced CellarPro cooling units provide digital temperature and humidity control.
+These options are all included in the price of your wine cabinet.

 We also offer an extended warranty with enhanced coverage for our wine cabinets and cooling units.

 NOW WITH THE MOST ADVANCED COOLING UNITS FROM CELLARPRO!

 Perfect for apartments and small spaces, our Model 1400 maintains optimal conditions for storing and aging fine wines.

 - Stainless bar pull and security lock

 - Double-pane tinted glass

 - CellarPro energy-efficient cooling unit (made in USA)